-There are lots of distressing symptoms that you’ll likely to face when you hit the perimenopause and menopause, but something that can be particularly difficult to deal with is changes in your hair quality and quantity.
+There are lots of distressing symptoms that you’ll likely face when you hit perimenopause and menopause, but something that can be particularly difficult to deal with changes in your hair quality and quantity.

 Of course, there are medications, shampoos and growth serums that many women have found to be effective, so these are certainly worth investigating, especially from an anxiety perspective.

-And what’s also important to remember is that stress and anxiety can actually make hair loss worse, so try to keep a level head (as it were!), breathe through the negativity and see what strategies you can employ to help restore your hair to its former glory.
+What’s also important to remember is that stress and anxiety can make hair loss worse, so try to keep a level head, breathe through the negativity and see what strategies you can employ to help restore your hair to its former glory.

 Nutrition is key